-Last January, the company launched its most comprehensive update in its six-year history.
+In January of 2021, the company launched its most comprehensive update in its six-year history.
 Its updates have included features like parking assist and its new Navigation Guided Pilot (NGP) autonomous driving assistance system.

 FTC: We use income earning auto affiliate links.
 More.